 A "Survivorís Guide" that assists families in making those important decisions when a retired faculty or staff member or spouse dies.

 Advice and guidance for retirees in the Faculty Early Retirement Program (FERP) who are threatened with layoff.

 Assistance, information, advice, and support to campus retiree organizations.
 Fifteen percent of the dues paid by CSU-ERFA members retired from campuses with affiliated retiree organizations are returned to those campus organizations.
 In addition, each affiliated campus has representation on the State Council, the Associationís primary governing body.
-Seventeen campus retiree organizations currently are affiliated with CSU-ERFA.
+Twenty campus retiree organizations currently are affiliated with CSU-ERFA.

 For more information on our services to individual members see our Member Services page.

 Costs of membership: CSU-ERFA dues usually are collected by deduction from the member's monthly retirement benefit.
 For new members, the monthly dues are as follows:

 |$3,001 - $3,600||$6 per month|

 |Donor Member||$11 per month and up|

 In addition to the monthly membership options, CSU-ERFA also offers a Lifetime Donor Membership.
 Lifetime Donor Members make a one-time payment of $1,000 (or more if the member wishes) to the Association.
 They receive all the benefits of membership with no further payments.
 New members of CSU-ERFA may select the Lifetime Donor Membership option upon joining the organization.
 Existing members may convert to Lifetime Donor Member status at any time by making the one-time payment of $1000 or more.